 Success is achieved through teamwork.
 A successful team must be motivated, well-trained, and positive.
 These principles are not only believed, but exemplified at the Department.
-Action plans are evaluated and adjusted as necessary to fit the current consumer climate.
-Our staff is able to adjust and work smarter as a result of the cross-training and teambuilding work the Department has espoused over the years.
+Our staff is able to adjust, brainstorm and implement new ideas and reach successful outcomes as a result of the cross-training and teambuilding work the Department has espoused over the years.